mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadRaw-v3.rst

 after the first one will have the period number appended (e.g.
 OutputWorkspace\_period).
-Each workspace will share the same `Instrument <http://www.mantidproject.org/Instrument>`__, SpectraToDetectorMap and sample objects.
+Each workspace will share the same `Instrument <http://www.mantidproject.org/Instrument>`__, SpectraToDetectorMap and `sample objects <../api/python/mantid/api/Sample.html>`__.
 If the optional 'spectrum' properties are set for a multiperiod dataset, then they will ignored.

 If PeriodList property isn't empty then only periods listed there will be